burtchell/homeserver/README.md

 ### [binhex/arch-delugevpn](https://github.com/binhex/arch-delugevpn)

 Before starting the container, place a wireguard configuration file (e.g. `wg0.conf`) from your VPN in `~/docker/delugevpn/config/wireguard/`.
-The container will fail to start otherwise.
+The container will fail to start without this file.